Introduction

 2.2 The Fitness Revolution

-The 1980s brought about a fitness revolution, with a surge
+The 1980s brought about a fitness revolution, with a surge in interest in

-era saw the rise of iconic fitness personalities like Jane Fonda and Arnold
+rise of iconic fitness personalities like Jane Fonda and Arnold

 Schwarzenegger, whose influence reached British shores.
-Gyms started

-diverse fitness goals.
+catering to diverse fitness goals.

 2.3 The Digital Age and Fitness

-With the advent of the digital age, gyms in Britain embraced
+With the advent of the digital age, gyms in Britain embraced technology.
+This

-fitness communities, where enthusiasts could share their experiences and seek
+communities, where enthusiasts could share their experiences and seek

 motivation.